-- The restricted stock vests, and thus become unrestricted.
+- The restricted stock vests and thus becomes unrestricted.
 In this case, the fair market value of the stock at the time of vesting (less any cost to purchase the restricted stock) is the amount of income included in the employee's wages.

-- At the time the restricted stock is transferred to the employee and the employee makes an 83(b) election.
+- The restricted stock is transferred to the employee, and the employee makes an 83(b) election.
 In this case, the fair market value of the stock at the time the restricted stock is transferred (less any cost to purchase the restricted stock) is included in the employee's wages.

-Next, Record Basis in the Restricted Stock for Future Reference
+Record Basis in Restricted Stock for Future Reference

 Basis in restricted stock is the amount paid for the stock plus the amount included as taxable income.

-In the example above, the taxpayer has at least $12,345 of basis in the restricted stock, since that's the amount reported on the Form W-2.
-(I say at least because the taxpayer might have paid cash out-of-pocket for the shares.
-We will need to ask the client in order to find out.)
+In the example above, the taxpayer has at least $12,345 of basis in the restricted stock since that is the amount reported on Form W-2.
+(There may be out-of-pocket cash expenses for the shares also.)

-This basis information will come in handy when these shares are sold.
-When the shares are sold, we will calculate gain or loss on the investment by subtracting basis from the sales proceeds.
+This basis information will be useful when the shares are sold.
+At that time, we will calculate the gain or loss on the investment by subtracting the basis from the sales proceeds.

 Practice Pointer: Watch the Withholding

-Restricted stock and restricted stock units are subject to federal and state income tax, to Social Security and Medicare taxes (FICA), and any other payroll-related taxes.
-This can pose a challenge for our clients.
-Why?
-Because the restricted stock is a cashless transfer of value.
+Restricted stock and RSUs are subject to federal and state income tax, to Social Security and Medicare taxes (FICA), and any other payroll-related taxes.
+This can pose a challenge because the restricted stock is a cashless transfer of value.

-The employer transfers shares of its stock to the employee.
-A restriction is placed on the stock, so the employee cannot sell or transfer that stock until sometime in the future when the stock vests.
+The employer transfers stock shares to the employee.
+A restriction is placed on the stock so that the employee cannot sell or transfer that stock until sometime in the future when the stock vests.
 The value of that restricted stock is included in the employee's income (either at the time when the shares vest or, if an 83(b) election is made, at the time of the transfer).
-So far no cash has changed hands.
-But the value of restricted shares is subject to withholding.
-And the withholding must be in cash.
+So far, no cash has changed hands.
+However, the value of restricted shares is subject to withholding, and the withholding must be in cash.

-There's another withholding snafu to be aware of.
-The employer could put the restricted stock income in with the regular pay for the pay period.
-This will cause a higher percentage of the employee's pay to be deducted for tax withholding.
-And it might result in the employee being over-withheld.
-Alternatively, the employer could put the restricted stock income as a bonus or supplemental pay period.
-In this case, it's possible that the employee could be under-withheld.
-Employers withhold at a flat 25% on the first $1 million of supplemental wages paid out during the calendar year.
+There is another potential withholding pitfall.
+The employer could include the restricted stock income with the regular pay for the pay period.
+This causes a higher percentage of the employee's pay to be deducted for tax withholding, and it might result in the employee being over-withheld.
+Alternatively, the employer could include the restricted stock income as a bonus or supplemental pay period.
+In this case, it is possible that the employee could be under-withheld.
+Employers withhold at a flat rate of 22 percent on the first $1 million of supplemental wages paid out during the calendar year.

-After that threshold is reached (that is, once supplemental wages for the year exceeds $1 million), employers withhold at a flat rate of 39.6%.
+After that threshold is reached (that is, once supplemental wages for the year exceeds $1 million), employers withhold at a flat rate of 37 percent.

-Take our example from above.
-Our client has $234,567 of total wages for the year – that puts our client in the 33% or 35% tax bracket for the year, depending on their filing status.
-By definition, this employee will be under-withheld if the employer is withholding only 25% for federal tax.
+Using our example from above.
+Our client has $234,567 of total wages for the year – which puts our client in the 33 percent or 35 percent tax bracket for the year, depending on their filing status.
+By definition, this employee will be under-withheld if the employer is withholding only 22 percent for federal tax.
 The employee will need to make up the difference through estimated taxes if they want to avoid owing come April.
-And if you're not going to do estimates, then the client might want to adjust their withholding to have more taxes taken out or to make an extension payment the following spring.
+If taxes are not estimated, the employee might want to adjust their withholding to have more taxes taken out or to make an extension payment the following spring.

-The amount shown on Form W-2 is included as part of a person's cost basis in the shares.
-This will be reported on Schedule D and Form 8949 in the year that the taxpayer sells the underlying stock.
+The amount shown on Form W-2 is included as part of the cost basis in the shares.
+This is reported on Schedule D and Form 8949 in the year that the taxpayer sells the underlying stock.

 - Make sure this same amount is included in your cost basis records for that stock in your personal records.

-- There's nothing else to do in terms of preparing the Form 1040.
-The box 1 wages are added to the wage income reported on line 7 of the 1040, just like normal.
+- There is nothing else required in terms of preparing Form 1040.
+The box 1 wages are added to the wage income reported on line 7 of Form 1040.

 - Do be aware of any withholding issues for the coming year.
-It's too late to fix any withholding issues for last year.
-But for the next tax year, help the taxpayer be alert.
-Whenever they receive grants of restricted stock, they should be thinking about making an 83(b) election.
-And when restricted stock vests, they should review their withholding to figure out how much additional tax they will need to pay through estimates or extension payments.
+It is too late to fix any withholding issues for last year.
+For the next tax year, be alert.
+If an employee receives grants of restricted stock, they should consider an 83(b) election.
+When restricted stock vests, the employee should review their withholding to calculate how much additional tax they will need to pay through estimates or extension payments.